Tempest is still a work in progress. Visit our GitHub or Discord

 From Tempest's perspective, it's all the same.

-Discovery works by scanning you project code, and looking at each file and method individually to determine what that code does.
+Discovery works by scanning your project code, and looking at each file and method individually to determine what that code does.
 For production apps, Tempest will cache the discovery process, so there's no performance overhead that comes with it.

 As an example, Tempest is able to determine which methods are controller methods based on their route attributes: